JoelEncinas/FCC-Journey/front_end_development_libraries/README.md

 What I've learned

+- Intro
     - Why should I use React
     - JSX
     - Custom components
+    - Static pages in React

+- Data driven React
+    - Props
+    - Creating components from an array